Interior Design Education – Prerequisite for Becoming a Professional Designer

 - Briefs and Specifications

-How to present clear and detailed instructions for contractors to enable them easily interpret and produce your designs.
+How to present clear and detailed instructions for contractors to enable them to easily interpret and produce your designs.

 You will learn how to deal as a professional interior designer with clients, suppliers and contractors